Haskell Wexler: Film career

 Wexler briefly made industrial films in Chicago, then in 1947 became an assistant cameraman.
 Wexler worked on documentary features and shorts; low-budget docu-dramas such as 1959's The Savage Eye, television's The Adventures of Ozzie and Harriet and TV commercials (he would later found Wexler-Hall, a television commercial production company, with Conrad Hall).
 He made ten documentary films with director Saul Landau, including Paul Jacobs and the Nuclear Gang, which aired on PBS and won an Emmy Award and a George Polk Award.
 Other notable documentaries shot and co-directed (with Landau) by Wexler included Brazil: A Report on Torture and The CIA Case Officer and The Sixth Sun: A Mayan Uprising in Chiapas.

 In 1963 Wexler self-funded, produced and photographed the documentary The Bus in which a group of Freedom Riders are followed as they make their way from San Francisco to Washington D.C.
 That same year he served as the cinematographer on his first big-budget film, Elia Kazan's America America.
 Kazan was nominated for a Best Director Academy Award.
 Wexler worked steadily in Hollywood thereafter.
 George Lucas, then 20, met Wexler who shared his hobby of auto racing.
 Wexler pulled a few strings to help Lucas get admitted to the USC Film School.
-Wexler would later work with Lucas as a consultant for American Graffiti (1973).
+Wexler would later work with Lucas as a visual consultant for THX 1138 and American Graffiti (1973).

 Wexler was cinematographer of Mike Nichols' screen version of Who's Afraid of Virginia Woolf?
 (1966), for which he won the last Academy Award for Best Cinematography (Black & White) handed out.
 The following year had Wexler as the cinematographer for the Oscar-winning detective drama, In the Heat of the Night (1967), starring Sidney Poitier.
 His work was notable for being the first major film in Hollywood history to be shot in color with proper consideration for a person of African descent.
 Wexler recognized that standard lighting tended to produce too much glare on that kind of dark complexion making the actors look bad.
 Accordingly, Wexler toned it down to feature Poitier with better photographic results.